See Rye in Action

 }'

 Checkout intents cannot be updated once created.
-To change buyer details such as the shipping address, you must create a new checkout intent with the updated information.
+If buyer details (e.g. shipping address) change, create a new checkout intent.

 Step 8: Poll for Final State

-After confirmation, poll the GET endpoint again until you reach one of the terminal states:
+After confirming, poll the GET endpoint again until the intent reaches a terminal state:

 curl --request GET \